How Are Blood Cancers Treated?

 Many people with blood cancer also find complementary therapies helpful.
 Complementary medicine includes practices that are used along with traditional medicine.
 Examples include:

-It is important to tell your doctor about any complementary therapies you are practicing.
+It is important to tell your doctor about any complementary therapies you are practicing or considering.
 This will help ensure that nothing interferes with your treatment.

 Chemotherapy

 Chemotherapy is the use of drugs to stop cancer cells.
 Chemotherapy drugs may be used in combination with other drugs or alone.
-They are taken by mouth or injected into a vein or muscle.1
+They may be taken by mouth or injected into a vein or muscle.1

 Chemotherapy works by targeting fast-growing cells, such as cancer cells.
 However, there are other fast-growing cells in the body that can also be affected, such as those in the gastrointestinal tract and hair.1